-Given the limited number of ICAO addresses assigned to New Zealand, there are no plans to implement a similar program, as the underlying need for PIA like operations is adequately covered by rule 91.255D.
+Given the limited number of ICAO addresses assigned to New Zealand, CAA has no plans to implement a similar program, as the underlying need for PIA like operations is adequately covered by rule 91.255D.

-9.6 Operation of aircraft without ADS-B for discreet operations
+8.6 Operation of aircraft without ADS-B for discreet operations

-Rule 91.225D allows for the operation of an aircraft in controlled airspace without ADS-B for discrete operations.
-These operations include
+Rule 91.225D allows for the operation of an aircraft in controlled airspace without ADS-B for discreet operations.
+These operations include those for:

-- 1) for national defence or security purposes; or - 2) for intelligence or law enforcement purposes; or - 3) for any other suitable purpose approved by the Director where the transmitting of ADS-B data would compromise the security of the operation or pose a safety risk to the aircraft, crew or people and property in the air or on the ground.
+- 1) national defence or security purposes - 2) intelligence or law enforcement purposes, or - 3) any other suitable purpose approved by the Director, where the transmitting of ADS-B data would compromise the security of the operation or pose a safety risk to the aircraft, crew or people and property in the air or on the ground.

-The rule requires that the Director is informed of discreet operations in case of item 1) and 2), above.
-This is to be done within 14 days of completing this operation unless it is required to report an accident or incident involving the discreet operation as required under rule Part 12.
+The rule requires that the Director is informed of discreet operations in the case of items 1) and 2), above.
+This is to be done within 14 days of completing this operation, unless it is required to report an accident or incident involving the discreet operation as required under rule Part 12.